snap-stanford/ogb-web/_docs/leaderboard/leader_rules.md

 ---
-title: Rules for Experimental Protocol
+title: Rules for the Experimental Protocol
 permalink: /docs/leader_rules/
 ---